juribeparada/MMDVM_HS/BUILD.md

 - #define ADF7021_AFC_POS: enable this option if you can not receive any signal after enable the ADF7021_ENABLE_4FSK_AFC option.

+- #define ADF7021_DISABLE_RC_4FSK: disable TX Raised Cosine filter for 4FSK modulation in ADF7021.
+Default TX pulse shaping filter for 4FSK is not optimum for DMR, YSF and P25.
+Activating this option might improve audio in 4FSK digital modes.

 - #define STM32_USART1_HOST: enable direct serial host communication with ZUMspot (using USART1 PA9 and PA10 pins).
 Disable STM32_USB_HOST if you enable this option.
 Enable this if you have a ZUMspot RPi.
 You don't need to enable this option if you will transfer the bootloader.